CiscoDevNet/terraform-provider-cdo/docs/resources/asa_device.md

 ### Optional

 - `connector_name` (String) The name of the Secure Device Connector (SDC) that will be used to communicate with the device.
 This value is not required if the connector type selected is Cloud Connector (CDG).
-- `grouped_labels` (Map of String) Specify a map of grouped labels to identify the device as part of a group.
+- `grouped_labels` (Map of Set of String) Specify a map of grouped labels to identify the device as part of a group.
 Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.
 - `labels` (Set of String) Specify a set of labels to identify the device as part of a group.
 Refer to the [CDO documentation](https://docs.defenseorchestrator.com/t-applying-labels-to-devices-and-objects.html#!c-labels-and-filtering.html) for details on how labels are used in CDO.

 ### Read-Only